 We asked whether you have to live in Hollywood to get involved, and they said it isn't necessary.
 In fact, they recently advised long distance for a film in South Africa and another in the Czech Republic.

 However, as Trevor Scott points out in his interview below, being in Hollywood when you are getting started will certainly help.
 A large part of finding these roles is your network, and it's much harder to network when you're 2,000 miles away.

 Most important is tactical proficiency, or whatever skill set the veteran is bringing with them, and temperament.
 Are you willing to learn while you teach?
 Will the others on set enjoy being around you, and can you follow protocol?

-As a veteran, you should have no problem with protocol and chain of command, but sometimes veterans have a chip on their shoulder, and being on a military-themed set, think they can do whatever they want.
+As a veteran, you should have no problem with protocol and chain of command.
+Sometimes, though, veterans have a chip on their shoulder, and being on a military-themed set, they think they can do whatever they want.
 Don't be this person.

 Watch Out for Stolen Valor

 The problem is that many people applying for these positions claim to be something they are not.
-Some claim to be veterans, others are veterans but claim to be Navy Seals or Marine Force Recon, when they weren't.
-Do not do this, because the people in charge (such as Brian and Greg) know the difference.
+Some claim to be veterans; others are veterans but claim to be Navy SEALs or Marine Force Recon when they weren't.
+Do not do this, because the people in charge (such as Chung and Bishop) know the difference.

-Your goal is to be real, make a good impression, and become the "The Guy" for Steven Spielberg, Michael Bay, and the other big filmmakers.
+Your goal is to be real, make a good impression and become "The Guy" for Steven Spielberg, Michael Bay and other big filmmakers.
 Once you're in, you're in.